zbalkan/python-liblognorm/README.md

 # liblognorm Python bindings

 [**liblognorm**](https://www.liblognorm.com/) is a high-performance log normalization library capable of real-time parsing and field extraction.
-It converts unstructured log messages into structured formats such as JSON or [CEE](https://cee.mitre.org/), enabling consistent and efficient downstream processing.
+It converts unstructured log messages into structured formats such as JSON, enabling consistent and efficient downstream processing.

-This project provides **Python bindings for liblognorm 2.x**, implemented as a C extension module.
-It allows Python applications to perform normalization using the same optimized engine used in rsyslog and other production systems.
+This project provides modern, Pythonic bindings for **liblognorm 2.x**, implemented as a C extension module.
+It allows Python applications to perform normalization using the same optimized engine found in rsyslog and other production systems.

 ---